We started our discussion of the Eight Verses of Mind Training by Langri Tangpa, with the first verse:

 (VI.126) There's no doubt that Those with a Compassion Self-Nature have taken all wandering beings (to be the same) as themselves.
 The very nature they've seen as the essential nature of limited beings is those Guardians' self-nature, so why don't I show (them the same) respect?

-(VIII.113) (So,) having understood the faultiness of (cherishing) myself and the oceans of advantages of (cherishing) others, I shall meditate on discarding my way of taking a "me," and extend it to others.
+(VI.113) (So,) having understood the faultiness of (cherishing) myself and the oceans of advantages of (cherishing) others, I shall meditate on discarding my way of taking a "me," and extend it to others.

 (8) All of our sufferings derive from our habits of selfish delusions we heed and act out.
 As all of us share in this tragic misfortune, which stems from our narrow and self-centered ways, we must take all our sufferings and the miseries of others and smother our wishes of selfish concern.